Identifying and Capitlazing on a Mid-Career Crisis

 - Do you think it is possible that there is a different approach you can take towards your work that might make you see it differently?
 It is possible all you need is a change of perspective.

 - Is there a chance you are simply not working in a job suited to your skillset?
 A dead giveaway is when others tell you that you seem unhappy.
 It could be the company, but more likely, it is the work itself.

-It won't help you one bit to just read through all of the exercises.
-It's the thinking time and recording your thoughts that will achieve your new possible dreams.
+Personal thought time and daydreaming help you explore your options, but guided thinking exercises direct your thoughts in more concrete, helpful directions.
+It won't help to just read through all of the exercises.
+It is the thinking time and recording your thoughts that will achieve your result in making your dreams a reality.

 - List everything that you’d like to do in your lifetime.
 These lists can run several hundred items.